eurostat/eurostat-map.js/README.md

 ### For categorical maps

-A categorical map shows areas according to categories.
+A categorical map shows areas according to categories (or discrete values).
 Here is [an example](https://bl.ocks.org/jgaffuri/6bff324484f404c3e09cc2408a3e5265) of such map.

-To show a categorical map, *type* should be set to *"ct"*.
-The following parameters are then considered:
+To create a categorical map, use ``let map = eurostatmap.map( "ct" );``.
+The following parameters specific to this type of map can then be considered:

 | Method | Type | Default value | Description |
 | --- | --- | --- | --- |